vbphung/vbphung.github.io/_posts/2024-12-07-topological-sort-and-strongly-connected-components.md

 ---
 layout: post
 title: Topological Sort and Strongly Connected Components
+description: Some more things to do with graphs
 date: 2024-12-07
 ---

-It was [5AM](https://music.youtube.com/watch?v=wm1PCnYym6U&si=vL07KPxIck0-pXxa) of my overnight, so I had to have my lil GPT fix my grammar and vocabulary.
-Therefore, some parts might sound a bit AI-generated.

 <script type="text/javascript" async
      src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js">
 </script>

+It was [5AM](https://music.youtube.com/watch?v=wm1PCnYym6U&si=vL07KPxIck0-pXxa) of my overnight, so I had to have my lil GPT fix my grammar and vocabulary.
+Therefore, some parts might sound a bit AI-generated.

 This blog is about [Advent of Code 2024 - Day 5](https://adventofcode.com/2024/day/5), Part 2 of which must be solved using Topological Sort.
 However, I solved it by brute force and then was coincidentally taught about Topological Sort that same night.